dojo/docs/dojox/grid.rst

     </table>

     <div dojoType="dijit.form.Button">
-      get all Selected Items
+      // Get all selected items from the Grid: get all Selected Items
       <script type="dojo/method" event="onClick" args="evt">
         var items = grid2.selection.getSelected();
         if(items.length){
+          // Iterate through the list of selected items.
+          // The current item is available in the variable
+          // "selectedItem" within the following function:
           dojo.forEach(items, function(selectedItem) {
             if(selectedItem !== null) {
+              // Iterate through the list of attributes of each item.
+              // The current attribute is available in the variable
+              // "attribute" within the following function:
               dojo.forEach(grid2.store.getAttributes(selectedItem), function(attribute) {
-                var value = grid2.store.getValues(selectedItem, attribute);
+                // Get the value of the current attribute: var value = grid2.store.getValues(selectedItem, attribute);
+                // Now, you can do something with this attribute/value pair.
+                // Our short example shows the attribute together
+                // with the value in an alert box, but we are sure, that
-                alert('attribute: ' + attribute + ', value: ' + value);
+                // you'll find a more ambitious usage in your own code: alert('attribute: ' + attribute + ', value: ' + value);
               }); // end forEach
             } // end if